killerducky/learn-to-play-go.github.io/content/lessons/faq.md

 {{< extra "go-vs-computers" "What was all the fuss about computers and Go?" >}}
 	For the longest time Go was the only remaining game in which computers were unable to beat top human players (and not for the lack of trying).<br><br>
 	This changed with the advent of neural networks and a program called AlphaGo (by Google) that managed to beat one of the very best players at the time (Lee Sedol) 4-1 in March 2016.
 Since then the strength of Go programs is something not achieavable by humans.
 {{< /extra >}}

+{{< extra "polite-move" "A polite first move" >}}
+	It is traditional to play the first move on the upper right corner (from your perspective) of the board.
+This way a player symbolically bows to their opponent (White is traditionally the stronger player) and makes the most expected second move (upper left corner) easy to play.
+This habit is still common, even in online play.
+{{< /extra >}}

 <br>